MohammadIqbalHossain/Mongoosh-Master/readme.md

 }).sort({ "name.firstName": 1 });
 ```

-But, in above same this code, we can write using `$in` query in less code.
+But, above same this code, we can write using `$in` query in less code.
 instead of using logical` $or` query.

 ```javaScript